Gary Henry Fixes His Favorite Foods

 Cooking Up the Blues

 SouthernBeans.com replaces our previous OldSouthernRecipes.com, but old tagline is still apropos: Basic Food Traditions of the Deep South.
-Here you will find three things:
+Here you will find two things:

 - Recipes.
-Recipes for iconic Southern foods, with lots of commentary.
+Recipes for iconic Southern foods, with lots of idiosyncratic commentary.

 Some, if not all, of the foodways of the South need to be preserved and honored as folklore.
 But I’m not a historian; I’m a foodie.
-I love this kind of food.
+I love to eat this kind of food (as do all normal people).
 So join me on this journey.
 Glad to have you along!

 Gary’s (Ridiculously Opinionated) Way of Cooking

-There are fancier cornbreads than this, no doubt, but this one is the real deal, believe me.
+There are fancier cornbreads, but this one is the real deal, believe me.
 This is the kind of staple, everyday cornbread that working-class Southerners used to eat all the time.
 So go get yourself a new ten-inch iron skillet and consecrate it solely to making this cornbread.

-Pinto beans (as well as other dried beans) are a marvelous comfort food, and they’re also extremely nutritious.
+Pintos (as well as other dried beans) are a marvelous comfort food, and they’re also very nutritious.
 There may be no other food that comes closer to being a complete source of nutrition.
 In fact, some cultures in the world live on beans like these, with little else to eat.